splunk/public-o11y-docs/gdi/opentelemetry/collector-linux/install-linux.rst

 Configure automatic discovery
 --------------------------------------------

-You can also automatically instrument your Java, Node.js, and/or .NET applications along with the Collector installation.
+You can also automatically instrument your Java, Node.js, and .NET applications along with the Collector installation.
 Automatic discovery removes the need to install and configure the instrumentation SDKs separately.
 See :ref:`linux-backend-auto-discovery` for the installation instructions.
-For more information on Java instrumentation, see :ref:`get-started-java`.
-For more information on Node.js instrumentation, see :ref:`get-started-nodejs`.
-For more information on .NET, see :ref:`get-started-dotnet-otel`
+For more information on instrumentation, see :ref:`get-started-java`, ref:`get-started-nodejs`, or :ref:`get-started-dotnet-otel`.

 .. _otel-installer-options-linux: